New Apple iPad can switch wireless carriers with a touch

-WASHINGTON (Reuters) - Apple’s (AAPL.O) new iPad Air 2, announced on Thursday, will allow subscribers to switch wireless carriers much more easily, by swiping an icon across the screen of the device.
+WASHINGTON, Oct 16 (Reuters) - Apple’s new iPad Air 2, announced on Thursday, will allow subscribers to switch wireless carriers much more easily, by swiping an icon across the screen of the device.

 The feature, available thanks to a neutral Apple SIM card installed in the device, will allow customers to sign up for short-term service plans and switch carriers using their iPad, the company said.

-The SIM card supports AT&T (T.N), T-Mobile TMUS.N and Sprint (S.N) high speed networks.
-For service from the largest U.S. carrier, Verizon Wireless (VZ.N), customers need to install a separate Verizon SIM card.
+The SIM card supports AT&T, T-Mobile and Sprint high speed networks.
+For service from the largest U.S. carrier, Verizon Wireless, customers need to install a separate Verizon SIM card.